Take the next step..........

-When a Freemason has attained the rank of a Master Mason he is then entitled, after a period of one month, to be exalted into a Royal Arch Chapter in order to complete fully his Master Mason's Degree.
-He is then in the Royal Arch referred to as a Companion.
+When a Freemason has attained the rank of a Master Mason he is then entitled, after a period of one month, to be exalted into a Royal Arch Chapter in order to complete his journey in pure and Ancient Freemasonry.

-Royal Arch Chapters meet independently to Lodges.
+Royal Arch Chapters meet independently of Lodges, and meet no more than 3 times a year.
+The fees are typically considerably less than for Lodges.
 A Chapter is normally attached to a Lodge and in Cambridgeshire there are 14 Chapters.

 The regalia is different to a Craft Lodge.
 It consists of an Apron with red and blue surround, a red and blue sash and a special Jewel which Royal Arch Masons should also wear in their Craft Lodges in order to show the bond that exists between Craft and Royal Arch.